dajcs/Born2beRoot/Bonus.md

 ## 5. Extra Service

-We have to set up a service our choice that is useful (NGINX / Apache2 excluded!) and we have to justify our choice.
+We have to set up a service of our choice that is useful (NGINX / Apache2 excluded!) and we have to justify our choice.

 Here are some services to choose from: